pedrib/PoC/advisories/TIBCO/tibco_tdv_rce.md

 Mind boggling.
 They refuse to acknowledge vulnerabilities to the researcher who reported them?
 Does this make any sense?
 And they have the gall of calling it "Fair Disclosure"!

-A look at their [disclosure page](https://www.tibco.com/security/vulnerability-disclosure-policy) shows:
+A look at their [vulnerability disclosure policy](https://www.tibco.com/security/vulnerability-disclosure-policy) shows:

 > TIBCO takes security very seriously.
 TIBCO’s policies are designed to treat the users of our software equally with respect to vulnerability disclosure and remediation.

-If their security policy starts with *"we take security very seriously"*, then it's going to be downhill from here and it is clear what they really mean (hint: they DON'T take security seriously).
+If their policy starts with *"we take security very seriously"*, then it's going to be downhill from here and it is clear what they really mean (hint: they **DON'T** take security seriously).

 Still, it doesn't say anywhere that they don't confirm security issues to whoever reported them?
 I responded with a polite email saying that I can wait for confirmation, but please come back to me on whether you will give me credit, issue an advisory, etc. Their response was: